vendasta/content-style-guide/16-word-list.md

 ## Words to avoid

 - automagical (we used to say this a lot, and we’re embarrassed about it)
-- funnel, incentivize, leverage, disruption, thought leader, or other fluffy corporate terms
+- synergy, incentivize, or other fluffy corporate terms
 - internets, interwebs, or any other variation of the word “internet”
 - ninja, rockstar, wizard, unicorn (unless referring to a literal ninja, rockstar, wizard, or unicorn)
 - young, old, elderly, or any other word describing a person's age
 - crushing it, killing it
 - crazy, insane, or similar words to describe people